aa6my/Craftsman/README.md

 ## How to install
 ---

 ### With composer

 ```
 composer require "dsv/craftsman":"*"
 ```

-Before run the composer install command add the bin-dir config path inside your composer file:
+**Note**: Before run the composer install command add the bin-dir config path inside your composer file:

 ```
 "config": {